Process Data and Explore Features in Diagnostic Feature Designer

 ones clearly segregate blue data from orange data.

-(top center) and
+Skewness (bottom center) and

-Kurtosis (center right) have large amounts
+Kurtosis (middle left) have large amounts of overlap.

-of overlap.
 These features appear ineffective for this data and this condition

 If you want to see how the histogram represents a specific condition, click on the color box that represents that condition in the legend.
 The app outlines the parts of the histogram that represent where that condition is present.
 This condition outline is particularly useful when you are evaluating histograms for more than two conditions.

 By default, the app plots the histograms for all the features in the feature table.
 You can focus on a subset of histograms by using Select Features.
 Use Select Features to limit the histogram plots to the first four in the feature table.
+Because the features are not yet ranked, the app sorts the features by name.
+When you use Select Features after ranking, you can select ranking order (the default) or name order.

 The histogram view now includes only the features you select.